ibm-cloud-docs/openwhisk/actions_web.md

 ### 3. Trigger a web action from anywhere

-When you create an {{site.data.keyword.openwhisk}} web action, you generate a URL to invoke that action from any web-based app. {{site.data.keyword.openwhisk_short}} that are not web actions require authentication and must respond with a JSON object.
+When you create an {{site.data.keyword.openwhisk}} web action, you generate a URL to invoke that action from any web-based app.
+Actions that are not web actions require authentication and must respond with a JSON object.

 A web action API path can be used with cURL, `wget`, or even be entered directly in your browser.
 A web action can be invoked by using a URL that is structured as follows: `https://<apihost>/api/v1/web/<namespace>/<packageName>/<actionName>.<ext>`.